 Subscribe for full access to America's Cup's profile

-America's Cup offers 2 products in the sports industry.
-America's Cup's product portfolio comprises of sports tickets, merchandise and sponsorship.
+America's Cup offers 3 products in the sports industry.
+America's Cup's product portfolio comprises of water sports and sports tickets, merchandise and sponsorship.

 Subscribe for full access to America's Cup's products in full detail

-America's Cup's revenues were less than $10M in 2023.
-Caretta Research has split America's Cup's revenue into 2 different product categories.
+America's Cup's revenues were less than $10M in 2024.
+Caretta Research has split America's Cup's revenue into 3 different product categories, the largest of which is sailing.
+For full access to America's Cup's revenue breakdown subscribe to Caretta Portal.

 Subscribe for full access to America's Cup's revenue in full detail